-Portwell announces the launch of the WEBS-13D1 fan-less embedded system featuring Intel Atom processor E3900 product family (codenamed Apollo Lake)...
+Portwell announces the release of the WEBS-7000, a palm-sized fan-less embedded system featuring the latest 14nm Intel P...

-Portwell announces the release of the WEBS-21D0, a fan-less embedded system featuring Intel Atom processor E3900 series (formerly Apollo Lake)...
+Portwell announces the release of the PICO-6260 (100mm x 72mm) Pico-ITX embedded system board based on the Intel Atom processor E3900 series and Intel Celeron processor N3350...

 The new COM Express Type 7 standard is a new specification with backward compatibility to the existing Type 6 pinout.
 While the focus of Type 6 is on display-oriented applications with support for audio and video interfaces, the Type 7 pinout definition is designed for applications that do not require graphics support.